gitbitex/gitbitex-spot/README.md

 * Run `npm run build` to build production

-## Problems?
+## Questions?
-Please let me know if you have any problems.
+Please let me know if you have any questions.
 You can submit an issue or send me an email (greensheng2001@gmail.com) or Telegram (https://t.me/greensheng)

+## Contributing
+This project welcomes contributions and suggestions and we are excited to work with the power user community to build the best exchange in the world